edoardopieropan/ros_homework1/README.md

 ## License
 Before use it I invite you to read the LICENSE <br >
-This file is part of hello_ros and it is distributed under the terms of the GNU Lesser General Public License (Lesser GPL) <br >
+This file is distributed under the terms of the GNU Lesser General Public License (Lesser GPL) <br >
 Visit <http://www.gnu.org/licenses/> <br >

 ## References